chandan-ojha/barta-app/README.md

 #### Features
 - User authentication
 - User profile view and update
+- User can see the list of Barta of the users they follow and their own Barta on the home page
 - Barta create, edit and delete
 - Barta likes, dislikes and comments
+- Barta search and filter by tags
+- User can follow and unfollow other users
-- Barta search and many more features are on the way in development.
+- User can see the list of own Barta, followers and following in their profile page and many more features are on the way in development.

 #### Tech used